MIDL-Conference/midl-website-2023/pages/registration.md

 ### Vanderbilt Accommodations
 [E. Bronson Ingram](https://www.vanderbilt.edu/ohare/e-bronson-ingram-college/) is a residence hall at Vanderbilt University.
 All bedrooms include a twin bed, a dresser, closet, desk, and desk chair.
 All rooms are clean, furnished and air conditioned.

-The MIDL guests will receive linens, a hospital blanket, a pillow, and pillowcase and two towels.
+The MIDL guests will receive linens, a hospital blanket, a pillow, a pillowcase and two towels.
 Please note that all rooms have twin beds with bathrooms down the hall.
 The rooms have furniture, but nothing else.
 Guests will need shower shoes, a bathrobe, toiletries, hairdryer, a clock, perhaps a reading lamp.
 There are no TV’s, radios, coffee makers, micro-fridge, or hangers in the rooms.
 The Vanderbilt Bookstore is close as is the DG (Dollar General Store) on the corner of 21st Ave. and West End Ave.

 There will be an Allied Universal Office will be posted the EBI front lobby 24/7 to help our guests.
-After 10pm the Allied universal Officers will be checking photo ID’s to get into the building.
+After 22:00 the Allied universal Officers will be checking photo ID’s to get into the building.
 We also have staff on duty 24/7 if guests get locked out or loses their key and building access card.

 We offer the possibility to book additional nights, before and after MIDL 2023.